Trauma and Neurodiversity – Understanding the Struggle and Meeting the Needs - Read more on Khiron Clinics

 Bullying and Social Isolation

-Unfortunately, certain neurodivergents experience bullying and isolation to a far higher degree than the rest of the population.[3]
+Unfortunately, certain neurodivergent children and young people face a higher risk of bullying and social isolation, increasing the prevalence of distress compared to rest of the population.[3]
 It goes without saying that bullying is an incredibly distressing experience and is enough to cause long-term trauma and PTSD.

 However, what is often not discussed is the trauma of feeling different.
 Humans exist within certain societal behavioural norms, and we often shun people who break those perceived norms.
 As a species, we crave connection with other people, and this is no less true for neurodivergents than it is for the rest of society.